 More unusual opportunities include a cultural tour of Courchevel, cookery courses with a Michelin-starred chef, or language lessons in a resort where some 60 different nationalities are normally present.
 And, after years of collaboration with the renowned Galeries Bartoux, Courchevel has also established itself as a centre of contemporary art in the mountains, with galleries in the resort and ski area.

-On the slopes Courchevel initiated a world first with a clever system involving magnets helping to keep kids safe on chairlifts.
+Courchavel keeps a firm eye on satisfying the needs of its younger clientele; indeed in this sector Courchevel initiated a world first, pioneering a clever system involving magnets that help to keep kids safe on chairlifts.

 When the lifts close, toboggan runs are set up; running down from Courchevel's slopes to its villages, where a fast gondola is waiting to whisk sledders back up.